Angvlar Product Security

 f.
 Remote code execution

 h.
 Bypassing of security controls or boundaries

 a.
 You are not the first person to identify the vulnerability.
-While we endeavor to address and disclose security reports in a timely manner, it may occur that multiple reports come in for the same issue, in which case we will only award the initial reporter.
+While we endeavour to promptly address and disclose security reports, multiple reports may come in for the same issue, in which case we will only award the initial reporter.

 b.
-Vulnerabilities that Angvlar determines to be an accepted risk.
+Vulnerabilities that Angvlar determines to be an acceptable risks.

 c.
 Vulnerabilities requiring exceedingly unlikely user interaction or steps to exploit.